ToPo-ToPo-ToPo/HyperTopOga.jl/README.md

 **Sensitivity analysis of any hyperelastic evaluation functions coupled with adjoint method and automatic differentiation, 2025**.
 [DOI:10.2139/ssrn.5292866](http://dx.doi.org/10.2139/ssrn.5292866)

-Please cite this paper when using this library in your research.
+When using this library, I would appreciate it if you could cite this paper.

 ## Installation
 1. Set up a virtual environment.